MohammedSaeedAnwar/simpleWeatherWebApp/README.txt

 Simple Weather Web App which displays temperature and weather using OpenWeatherApi

-Collecting Data from OpenWeatherApi  using Express, Https modules in NodeJS
+Collecting Data from OpenWeatherApi  using Https modules and handling request response using Express in NodeJS